Greywater: Meaning, Treatment, Benefits & Challenges

 Greywater

 Greywater, also known as sullage, refers to household or office wastewater generated from sources other than toilets, without fecal contamination.
+This article aims to provide a comprehensive overview of Greywater and its meaning, treatment, benefits & challenges.

 It includes water from sinks, showers, baths, washing machines, and dishwashers.
 It is relatively safer to handle and easier to treat compared to blackwater (wastewater from toilets) because it contains fewer pathogens.
 It can be reused onsite for various non-potable purposes such as toilet flushing, and landscape or crop irrigation.